THE TOP 6 MUSHROOM PAINT COLORS FOR CABINETS, WALLS, & EXTERIORS

 If you get the wrong mushroom, you’ll hallucinate that Ryan Reynolds is painting your home in teal socks and a g-string (hallucinate/fantasize, whatever).
-If you get the RIGHT one, you’ll end up with a paint colour that is the PERFECT soft neutral and a fabulous backdrop for MANY types of rooms.
+If you get the RIGHT one, you’ll have a perfectly soft, neutral paint color for your walls, cabinets, trims, or exterior.

-- Some greige paint colors that cater to gray can look MORE mushroom-toned (warmer) in a south facing room because the natural light will warm them up
+- Some greige paint colors that cater to gray can look MORE mushroom-toned (warmer) in a south-facing room because the natural light will warm them up.

-- Some beige paint colours can look more mushroom in a north facing room as the cool light can gray them out
+- Some super muted beige paint colors can look more mushroom-inspired in a north-facing room, as the cool light can gray them out.

-- Mushrooms really only look mushroom when they are light/medium – medium toned.
-Any lighter and they are more like a tan.
-Any darker and they can look more like brown or warm gray.
+- The best shades of mushroom really only look mushroom when they’re light-medium or medium-toned.
+Any lighter, and they read more like greige, or even tan.
+Any darker, and they can look more like brown or warm gray.

-Confusing, I know – but that’s why you’ve got me in your back-pocket (and I do pinch…).
-Now let’s expand on those thoughts just a bit…
+Confusing, I know – but that’s why you’ve got me in your back pocket (and I do pinch, upon request…).
+Now, let’s expand on those thoughts just a bit…

-South facing rooms have a warmer light coming in and mushroom paint colours generally do well in these spaces.
-Yes, they will warm up, but you’ll find that they generally still hold a ‘basic mushroom’ look, particularly if you choose a mushroom that has a wink more gray in it.
+South-facing rooms have a warmer light coming in, and mushroom paint colors generally do well in these spaces.
+Yes, they will warm up visually, but many will hold their ‘shroominess, particularly if you choose a mushroom with a wink more gray in it.